Sunday, August 31, 2025

 I attempted to pay my respects to Darlene, but the result was a jumble of words which did nothing but put her in an awkward position.
 I left the church as people stared at this person, probably thinking he was one of Al’s sex partners.
 It was a mixture of sympathy and scorn.
 The embarrassing event left me struggling to understand what had happened to my defence shield, which had kept me fortified for decades.
 I don’t think I had the resources to pursue an answer.
 I was unprepared.

 Reflecting upon twenty years of considerable personal development, I recall that day.
 First, I should shift the focus off me and onto Gary.
 Picture a young, recently out gay man’s love for a closeted, older married man.
 You try to find your place in the hall of mirrors built by this older man and then you meet one of his friends, who is also married and dying from AIDS.
 At his funeral, you see your partner collapse before you.
-We have remained together and now, as my husband, with quiet determination, he is helping me to replace that emotional facade with self-acceptance.
-There are lots of retreats on the battlefield, but knowing he is there gives me confidence in finding the real me.
+We have remained together and now, as my husband, with quiet determination, he is helping me to replace that emotional facade with self acceptance.
+There are lots of retreats on the battle field but knowing he is there gives me confidence in finding the real me.

 PostScript addition: I add this note to examine Al’s fatal pursuit of another man’s affections and spent the years I spent playing sexual roulette, hiding from myself.
 How does it happen that I’m the one who got to meet this young man whose love has outlasted my growing-up period?